chinapedia/wikipedia.abstract.en/Page/Potato_chip.md

 Nomenclature

-Potato_Chips_Rezowan.jpgi version of potato chips, marketed as "potato crackers."]]
+i version of potato chips, marketed as "potato crackers."]]

 Little consistency exists in the English-speaking world for names of fried potato slices, thick or thin.
 American and Canadian English use "chips" for the above-mentioned dish — this term is also used (but not universally) in other parts of world, and sometimes "crisps" for the same made from batter.